danyaljj/illinois-cogcomp-nlp-1/taxonomic-relations/README.md

+# Taxonomic Relation Classifier

 ## Run tests

 There are two tests embedded in `AllTest.java`

-`simpleClassifierTest()` reproduces the result of LOCAL TACREC Search
+- `simpleClassifierTest()` reproduces the result of LOCAL TACREC Search

-`testWithConstraints()` reproduces the result of INFERENCE TACREC Search
+- `testWithConstraints()` reproduces the result of INFERENCE TACREC Search

 In order to run the tests,